aceeric/nbodyjava/README.md

 # Java N-Body Simulation

-An n-body simulation that was inspired by [this example](http://physics.princeton.edu/~fpretori/Nbody/code.htm).
+An n-body simulation that was inspired by this example: <http://physics.princeton.edu/~fpretori/Nbody/code.htm>.
 Calculates force - and changes in position - on multiple bodies in one or more threads, and renders them in a graphics engine in a separate thread.
 Currently, [JMonkeyEngine](https://jmonkeyengine.org/) is being used as the graphics engine.

 This has been tested on a 12 core Ubuntu 18.04.3 LTS desktop with 32 gig of RAM and an integrated Intel graphics card.
 With this configuration, about 2000 bodies can be run with the JME frame rate running in the 50's.
 More bodies (in the 3000's) will start to slow the JME frame rate though I'm only just getting started with  the engine.